The Tuesday Night Club Official Web Site |

 Tidal River Welland Outfall.
 Dolly Peg Marker at entrance.

 Tidal River Welland Outfall.
 Tabs Head Marker at entrance.
-Note the fleeing fishermen.
+Note the fleeing

 Earnest and Frogmoore steam up the Welland Outfall.